 How I work ...

-Through these explorations, and through experimenting with me to see how you feel when you change one small thing, I can help you become more fully aware of yourself which, in turn, will give you greater self-acceptance, more awareness of what you are no longer prepared to tolerate and some options for moving forwards.
+Through these explorations, and through experimenting with me to see how you experience yourself and life when you change one small thing, and then another, and then another etc., I can help you to develop some options for moving forwards and to create a more satisfying life for yourself.
 This present based, experimental and embodied way of working is excellent for unearthing stuck patterns, many of which will have been learned and practiced over many years and have become habitual.